Justme21/Conflict_Data_Collection_Experiments/exp2/README.md

 In this experiment you start in the top lane, driving the pink car.
 The car in the bottom lane will stay in it's lane.

+The primary objective in this experiment is to successfully complete a lane change as quickly/early as possible.
-In this experiment you will be told in advance how the other car has been programmed to behave.
+You will be told in advance how the other car has been programmed to behave.
 It will either:
-* follow a model that is more aggressive than the behaviour you have previously demonstrated, or
+* follow a model that is more aggressive than the behaviour you have previously demonstrated,
-* follow a model that is less aggressive than the behaviour you have previously demonstrated.
+* follow a model that is less aggressive than the behaviour you have previously demonstrated,
-* follow a model that is more passive than the behaviour you have previously demonstrated.
+* follow a model that is more passive than the behaviour you have previously demonstrated,
 * follow a model that is less passive than the behaviour you have previously demonstrated.

 In each round of the experiment a message will appear at the bottom of the screen telling you which is the case.